haya-alq520/Truckly/README.md

 <img width="455" height="818" alt="Screenshot 2026-02-22 195316" src="https://github.com/user-attachments/assets/16a342d8-27be-4441-a37c-a6a6725be772" />

 ## ⚠️ Important
-For testing purposes, all demo accounts use the same password:
+For testing all demo accounts use the same password:

 Password: 123456